 Duas Quintas of the name refers to the two Ramos Pinto Douro vineyards where the grapes for this wine are grown.
 The hotter Quinta de Ervamoira produces ripe rich flavoured fruit while the high altitude Quinta dos Bons Ares adds freshness and balance.

 The grapes, from selected plots of both Ervamoira and Bons Ares Estates, were harvested and sorted by hand, into small boxes.
-Vinification was done in granite winepresses or stainless steel vats, depending on the plots.
-Following removal from the vats and pressing in a vertical press, the wine underwent a malolactic fermentation.
-During 18 months, 20% of the wine aged in wooden tonnels and 80% in new and one year old barrels.
-The blend was made in the spring of 2011 before bottling.
+Vinification of the Ervamoira grapes was done in granite lagares, whilst the Bons Ares grapes were vinified in wooden and in concrete vats.
+After running off and pressing in a vertical press, the wine underwent malolactic fermentation in vats of 6000 litres and 10000 litres capacity.
+For 18 months, it was aged in large oak vats, new and one-year-old French oak barrels.
+The wine was bottled in May 2018.

 Serve between 16º and 18º C. Store the bottle upright, in a cool, dry and dark place.